 Professor Brad Marston: Current opening for an undergraduate to work on a climate modeling project.
 Familiarity with basic physics and the ability to program computers is required.
 Please visit Environmental Condensed Matter Physics page for more information.

 Explore nature's high energy frontier by becoming involved in experimental particle physics, with funded research opportunities associated with the CMS detector at the Large Hadron Collider, including visits to Fermilab and CERN.
 Undergraduates can contribute to data analysis and physics results and participate in hands-on detector work including R&D on advanced detectors, both in the summer and during the academic year.
 To discuss these possibilities contact Profs.
 Dave Cutts, Ulrich Heintz, Greg Landsberg or Meenakshi Narain.

-Prof. David Lowe: Research in gravitational aspects of string theory, including black holes and applications to cosmology.
+Professor David Lowe: Research in gravitational aspects of string theory, including black holes and applications to cosmology.

-Prof. Marcus Spradlin: Research in particle physics and string theory, including theoretical and computational projects exploring the mathematical structure of scattering amplitudes.
+Professor Marcus Spradlin: Research in particle physics and string theory, including theoretical and computational projects exploring the mathematical structure of scattering amplitudes.

-Prof. Anastasia Volovich: Current openings for undergraduates to work on various aspects of field theory and string theory.
+Professor Anastasia Volovich: Current openings for undergraduates to work on various aspects of field theory and string theory.